 - Apple Pay

-Keep in mind that many of these companies will charge nominal fees to process the payments, so make sure you factor that into your product pricing model.
+Yes, it’s true that many of these companies charge a nominal fee to process payments, which you’ll need to factor into your product pricing model.
 However, this is a small price to pay for security and convenience.

 Deciding how to price your products is a crucial part of running a successful dropshipping store.
-Obviously, if you overcharge then you won’t make any sales.
-On the other hand, if you undercharge then you won’t turn a profit.
+Obviously, if you overcharge you won’t make the sale.
+But if you undercharge, you won’t turn a profit.

 - Sales Revenue – Cost of Goods = Gross Profit